-Inner-Ear bubble, generally due to Isobaric Counter-Diffusion when using Trimix for dives below 100m depth; presenting as severe vertigo, nausea and localized ear/head pain.
+Inner-Ear bubble, generally due to Isobaric Counter-Diffusion when using Trimix for dives below 100m depth.
+It presents as severe vertigo, nausea, and localized ear/head pain.

 DCS Type 4: Osteopathic

-Dysbaric Osteo-Necrosis (DON) is a long-term condition where frequent and repeated exposure to hyperbaric conditions (increased pressure) and variation (pressure changes) causes necrosis (death/brittleness) of the skeletal bones.
+Dysbaric Osteo-Necrosis (DON) is a long-term condition where frequent and repeated exposure to hyperbaric conditions (increased pressure) and variation (pressure changes).
+In turn, it causes necrosis (death/brittleness) of the skeletal bones.